crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 Delete an interest record on an account

-Delete a specific customer interest record on a customer account
+Delete a specific customer interest record on a customer account.

 ### Example
 ```php